Hobson-M/Soccer-Analysis/README.md

 4. Last 6, 5, 4, 3, 2, 1 games where total goals first half is 0  goals.
 5. Last 6, 5, 4, 3, 2, 1 games where total goals second half is 0  goals.
 Last 6, 5, 4, 3, 2, 1 games where total goals second half is 0 goals.
+ Last 6, 5, 4, 3, 2, 1 games where total goals second half is 0 goals.